Creating and Managing Timelines

 Adding Timelines

-To create a new timeline, either right-click an empty area of the playlist and timelines tree or click the Add button at the bottom of it and select Add Timeline from the dropdown menu.
+To create a new timeline, you can either right-click an empty area of the Playlist and Timeline List panel or click the Add button in the bottom toolbar, then select Add Timeline from the dropdown menu.

-To create a new timeline in the existing folder, select the folder, click the Add button at the bottom toolbar and choose Add Timeline from the dropdown menu.
+You can create a timeline within an existing folder by either right-clicking the folder or selecting it and clicking the Add button in the bottom toolbar, then choosing Add Timeline from the dropdown menu.

-To show/hide folder contents, press the arrow icons next to the folder icon .
+To show or hide the contents of a folder, click the arrow icon located next to the folder icon .

 Renaming Timelines

-When you create timelines, it’s helpful to name them descriptively so they can be identified easily.
-To rename, right-click on a timeline, select Rename from the dropdown menu, and enter a new name in the opened dialog box.
+When you create timelines, it’s beneficial to name them descriptively so that they can be easily identified.
+To rename a timeline, right-click on its name, choose Rename from the dropdown menu, and enter a new name in the opened dialog box.

 Deleting Timelines

-To delete a timeline, either right-click on its name, and select Delete from the dropdown menu, or select it and click the Delete button in the bottom toolbox of the playlists and timelines tree area.
+To delete a timeline, either right-click on its name and select Delete from the dropdown menu, or select it and click the Delete button in the bottom toolbar of the Playlist and Timeline List panel.

 Arranging Timelines

-To navigate the playlists and timelines tree, use the Up and Down arrow keys or directly select timelines with a mouse click.
-To expand or collapse the contents of a folder, click on the arrow icon next to the folder name.
+You can navigate the Playlist and Timeline List using the Up and Down arrow keys or by selecting timelines directly with a mouse click.
+To expand or collapse the contents of a folder, click on the arrow icon located next to the folder name.

-To change the order of playlists, timelines, and folders, either right-click on them and select Move Up (Ctrl + Up) or Move Down (Ctrl + Down) from the dropdown menu, or drag and drop them within the list.
-The timeline can be moved into a folder by dragging it over the name of a folder or its contents.
+To change the order of playlists, timelines, or folders, either right-click on one of their names and select Move Up (Ctrl + Up) or Move Down (Ctrl + Down) from the dropdown menu, or drag and drop it within the list.
+You can move a timeline into a folder by dragging it over the name of the folder or its contents.

 Timeline Settings and Indication

-- MIDI/Keyboard Events Mapping.
-Individual media items on a timeline can be mapped to start playback on MIDI/Keyboard events.
-This toggle changes the state of a timeline between listening to MIDI/Keyboard events and ignoring them.
-For more information, see Mapping Media Item to MIDI/Keyboard Event.
+3. Event Mapping.
+Media items within a timeline can be mapped to different events, such as MIDI/Keyboard events, to trigger playback.
+This toggle allows you to switch the timeline’s state between listening to these events and ignoring them.
+For more information, please refer to the Mapping Media Item to Event section.

-- Listening to the Timecode toggle changes the state of a timeline between listening to the timecode and ignoring it.
+4. Listening to the Timecode.
+By enabling or disabling this toggle, you can switch the state of a timeline between listening to the timecode and ignoring it.

-- Number of Media Items currently added to the timeline.
+5. Number of Media Items displays the current count of media items that have been added to the timeline.

 Playback Indication